robik/discussions-and-proposals/proposals/0000-extract-runtime.md

  - JS engine management
  - C++-only Turbo Module hosting

-And ideally (out of scope for this RFC):
+And ideally, in the future (out of scope for this RFC):
- - DevTools interface and debugging host (long term, after interface gets stabilized)
+ - DevTools interface and debugging host (long term, after the interface gets stabilized)
+ - Handling of Shared and Dedicated Workers

+`react-native(-core)` would then focus mostly on:

+  - Shadow Nodes
+  - Rendering
+  - UI TurboModules (?)

 Having a runtime layer extract some of the pieces to shared layer: